exoclime/HELIOS-K/README.md

   for the partition function.
 The number of coefficients must correspond to the value "NCheb" in the define.h file
  * The file "ISO.h" must contain the specifications for each Molecule:
    * m.NL: The number of Lines in the line list file
    * m.nISO: The number of Isotopologues per Molecule.
-It must correspond the HITRNN data files.
+It must correspond the HITRAN data files.
 For Example CO2 is limited to 10, not 11 as the web version is.
    * For each Isotopologue: id, AFGL id, Abundance, Q(296K), gj, Molar Mass(g).
    These values can be found in the "molparam.txt" file from HITRAN. id corresponds to the HITRAN Identity: the  first 2 characters are the Molecule id, the third character is the order along the abundances.